olomadev/olodoc-php-demo/README.md

-# Olodoc Documentation Generator Php Demo
+# Project skeleton for creating new Olodoc projects

-Php demonstration for Olodoc with Mezzio Framework.
+Olodoc starter application with Mezzio Framework.

 ## Features